In This Article

 Those who dispute the 99 percent estimate point to the obvious differences between humans and chimps.
 These are the things we can see with our eyes just by looking at chimps and humans and comparing the two.

-There are also differences when it comes to human abilities.
 For example, chimps are unable to roll their eyes or tap their thumb and fingertips due to their thumbs’ location on their hands and the fact that they don’t have the same muscle dexterity as humans.
 They also have knees that point outward instead of forward.
 And while chimps are amazingly intelligent creatures, they aren’t able to accomplish the same intellectual feats as most humans.

 Humans and chimps have different bone structures, brain types, and other major physiological parts.
+Our genetic differences are still very clear and have been observed for decades.

-Some claim it proves the 99 percent is overestimated and the actual genetic similarity is closer to 85 to 90 percent.
+Some claim it proves the 99 percent is overestimated, and the actual genetic similarity is closer to 85 to 90 percent.
 They claim that although this still seems high, it equates to more than 360 million genetic differences.

 Humans have 46 chromosomes and chimps have 48.
 Again, on the surface, this seems a lot closer than it actually is.
 In reality, it’s 3,096,649,726 base pairs in the human genome versus 3,309,577,922 base pairs in the chimpanzee genome.

-According to them, it’s also important to consider how human and chimpanzee bodies just don’t “go together.”
 Humans don’t interbreed with chimps, nor do our body parts seem to be transferable.
 The few chimp-to-human organ transplants that have been attempted mostly failed within a few weeks.
 One chimp liver recipient lived for nine months after the procedure.

-Opponents to the 99 percent number believe it’s also important to acknowledge that chimpanzees aren’t the only other living things that share genetic similarities with humans.
+Those who oppose the 99 percent number believe it’s also important to acknowledge that chimpanzees aren’t the only other living things that share genetic similarities with humans.
 As a matter of fact, we’re quite similar to things that are nothing like us at all, like bananas.

 Again, there are similarities.
 Like all living things, we need oxygen, water, and a food source.
 But it doesn’t take a highly educated scientist to figure out that humans and bananas are generally not the same things.